 Simply turn off your Keurig machine and leave it unplugged for half an hour to reset it.

-If your Keurig machine has an auto shut-off feature, turn it off.
-Because sometimes the auto shut-off feature causes the machine to automatically shut off while brewing.
+Disable the auto shut-off feature on your Keurig if it keeps turning off while brewing.
+Sometimes the auto shut-off feature causes the machine to automatically shut off while brewing.

-Although this is not a proven trick, yes, this work for some users, unplug the machine, remove the water reservoir, and empty it.
+Although this is not a proven trick, yes, this works for some users, unplug the machine, remove the water reservoir, and empty it.
 Leave it overnight.

 After a day, place the water tank back, fill it with water, and try to brew.
-Hopefully, this helps you to get the issue fix!
+Hopefully, this will fix the issue!

-Sometimes, we are thinking that there is an issue with the machine but in reality, the electric outlet is the main culprit.
+Sometimes, we think that there is an issue with the machine but in reality, the electric outlet is the main culprit.

 So, try plugging the machine into some other electric outlet.
 If the outlet was the issue your machine will start working properly.